 Electricity Consumption Dashboard | Natural Gas Consumption Dashboard

-Electricity Consumption: The CEC calculates electricity consumption as the sum of retail sales and self-generation.
+Electricity Consumption: The CEC calculates electricity consumption as the sum of electricity retail sales, non-retail consumption, and self-generation.

 End user: A firm or individual that purchases products for its own consumption and not for resale.